Manojkannan0803/Autonomous-Driving-Controls/README.md

 # AV Controls Portfolio — C++20

-A progressive nine-project portfolio implementing the core software stack of an autonomous vehicle: from numerical mathematics up to a full closed-loop planning, estimation, and control pipeline.
+A portfolio implementing the core software stack of an autonomous vehicle: from numerical mathematics up to a full closed-loop planning, estimation, and control pipeline.
 Every project is written in **standard C++20** with no third-party dependencies (no Eigen, no ROS, no Boost).